Yagmar/Yagmar/README.md

 ## 💼 Work Experience:

-- **Mobile Developer (Internship)**
-  _Sinotech, Neuilly-sur-Seine_
-  *January 2022 - August 2024*
+Mobile Software Engineer – iOS & Android (Consultant via Apside)

+HID Global – Boulogne-Billancourt, France
+September 2024 – Present

+Contributed to the enhancement of HID Approve, a secure multi-platform authentication app using push notifications and OTP.

+Implemented biometric authentication (Face ID, Fingerprint) on iOS and Android.

+Developed and maintained unit and functional tests across iOS (XCTest), Android (Espresso), and Windows (xUnit).

+Set up Appium for mobile test automation and integrated JaCoCo for code coverage reporting.

+Automated CI/CD pipelines using Jenkins and ensured continuous quality tracking via SonarQube.

+Collaborated within a 6-member Agile team (sprints, dailies, retrospectives).

+Experimented with React Native (Expo, Detox, Tailwind CSS) for internal prototype development.

+Mobile Developer (Apprenticeship)

+Sinotech Engineering – Neuilly-sur-Seine, France January 2022 – August 2024

-  - Developed a real estate application for Android and iOS using Android Studio, Kotlin, and SwiftUI.
+Designed and developed a cross-platform real estate application (Android / iOS) using Kotlin and SwiftUI.

-  - Managed backend development with Node.js and Express.js, focusing on scheduling visits and making offers on properties through JSON REST APIs.
+Managed backend development with Node.js and Express.js (microservices architecture).

-- **Full-Stack Development Projects**
-  _EPITECH Paris_
-  *January 2023 - Present*
-  - **Web Application Development:**
+Built RESTful JSON APIs for visit scheduling, offer management, and user interactions.

+Implemented a robust MVVM architecture and participated in code reviews to improve maintainability.

+Mentored interns and promoted clean code practices in an Agile 5-member startup team.

+Academic & Personal Projects (EPITECH Paris)

+2020 – 2024

+Full-Stack Web Development

-    - Built and maintained full-stack web applications using Node.js, Express.js, and Nest.js for backend development.
+Built and maintained web applications using Node.js, Nest.js, and Express.js for the backend.

-    - Developed dynamic and responsive front-end interfaces with React and Angular.
+Developed responsive front-end interfaces with React and Angular, integrating RESTful APIs.
-    - Integrated RESTful APIs to connect front-end and back-end services.

-  - **Photo Management Application (Picture Manager):**
+Photo Management Application (Picture Manager)

-    Developed a photo management and sharing application using Flutter.
-The application allowed users to organize and share photos.
+Created a Flutter app for photo organization and sharing, allowing users to manage and share albums.

-  - **Electric Car Charging Application:**
+Electric Car Charging App

-    Created an application in Flutter for managing electric car charging stations.
-The project enabled users to rent out their charging stations and electric car owners to find available stations and agree on rates.
+Developed a Flutter application for managing electric car charging stations.

+Enabled users to locate, book, and rent charging points and handle payments directly in the app.

 ---